Kelly has a degree in chemical engineering and works at NASA; people were stunned that she needed a second job to support herself.

 Kelly didn't take up the job at Tiffany & Co after securing a part-time job at an Apple Store.
 One person lamented, "Soo even NASA doesn’t pay that well?”
 Another person added, "If someone at NASA needs a second job, I have no hope for my future."
 One person provided a reality check, writing, "I know y'all think NASA is cool but it's a government job quite like many others that don't pay astronomically."
 Another weighed in, "It's a federal position.
 Unless she's in leadership or has been around 15+ years, she's not making 100k+."
 Another person said it was a reflection of the system.
 "A NASA engineer needs a part-time retail job, yet people are still not taking the wage crisis seriously."
 One person commented that it was completely normal in America.
 "Y'all this is a pretty common thing to do.
 I work retail and so many of my part-time co-workers have other jobs at places like Stanford University."

 The sharp living costs in America haven't been helped by inflation that has surged.
 The consumer price index, which measures prices paid by the typical consumer, is up 6.2% over the past year, making it the highest inflation rate in more than 30 years.
 Prices of everyday items have shot up including that of gasoline and meat supplies.
-According to CNN, for a household earning the median income of almost $70,000 per year, inflation is likely to cost them an added $200 per month in living costs.
+According to CNN, for a household earning a median income of almost $70,000 per year, inflation is likely to cost them an added $200 per month in living costs.